Italy Travel Insurance: Plans & Prices

 Is travel insurance required to visit Italy?

-Travel insurance is not required for U.S. citizens visiting Italy for less than 90 days.
-However, it is highly recommended to protect against unexpected medical expenses, trip cancellations, and travel disruptions.
+No, there are currently no travel insurance requirements for U.S. citizens visiting Italy for less than 90 days.
+Even though it’s not mandatory, purchasing travel insurance is strongly recommended to protect against unexpected medical emergencies, trip cancellations, and other costly travel disruptions.

 Will my U.S. health insurance be accepted in Italy?

-No, U.S. health insurance is not accepted in Italy.
+No, U.S. health insurance is not accepted outside the USA, and this includes Italy.
 If you require medical treatment during your trip, you will need to pay out-of-pocket unless you have a travel medical insurance policy.
 If you are planning a trip to Italy, you should purchase a travel insurance plan with at least $50,000 in Emergency Medical coverage and $100,000 in Medical Evacuation coverage.

 What documents are required when traveling to Italy?